Alfred Pupunu: Coaching career

-Pupunu was a volunteer assistant at the University of Utah Utes Football Team for three years (2005–2007).
+After retiring from the NFL in 2002, Pupunu worked as a graduate assistant at the University of Utah Utes Football Team for three years (2005–2007).

 In 2008, Pupunu was invited to coach the running backs and tight ends at the Southern Utah University (Cedar City, UT) Thunderbirds Football Team by Head Coach Ed Lamb.
 On February 24, 2010, Pupunu was named assistant coach at the University of Idaho.
 Pupunu then starting coaching the tight ends at Weber State University beginning in the 2017 season.

 In January 2019, he joined the University of Colorado staff as the tight end coach, hired by new CU head coach Mel Tucker.

 Personal life

-Pupunu was born in Tonga, but moved to Utah with his parents as a baby.
+Pupunu was born in Vavau, Tonga, but moved to Utah with his parents as a child.

-In June 2014 Pupunu was arrested and charged with battery after an incident at his home.
-The charge was later dropped.